Rahul1582/Emotion-Detector/README.md

 # Data-Analysis

-We are here doing Exploratory Data Analysis of a FIFA world cup dataset.
+We are here doing Exploratory Data Analysis on a dataset of FIFA World Cup.

 ## Technologies Used